DA-GTIDIC/Development-of-Mobile-Applications/README.md

 6. Basic

 - DAM-LifeCycle: Simple example to learn and play with the different states of Android life cycle and understand how it works.
 [Session code](https://github.com/JordiMateoUdL/DAM-AgeApp-LifeCycle)
+- DAM-RecyclerView: Complete example to learn how to display/filter a list of items with (CRUD) using ROOM, DAO, MVVM, LiveData and RecyclerView.
+[Session code](https://github.com/JordiMateoUdL/DAM-RecyclerView)